Tracking Capabilities for Safer Agents: Tracked Capabilities in Scala

 \begin{code} class Async extends SharedCapability

 // A suspendable method using an Async capability def readDataEventually(file: File)(using async: Async): Data \end{code}

-One common issue with traditional capabilities is that passing many capabilities as parameters to all the places that need them can get tedious quickly.
-Scala 3 addresses this issue by allowing capabilities (and other values) to be passed implicitly~\cite{DBLP:journals/pacmpl/OderskyBLBMS18}.
-This is expressed through \lstinline|using| clauses.
-For instance, the following method calls \lstinline|readDataEventually| without having to pass the parameter \lstinline|async| explicitly. \begin{code} def processData(using Async) = val file = File("~/some/path") readDataEventually(file) \end{code} Since the parameter is not mentioned, we also don't need a name for it in its definition.
-So the method above is a convenient shorthand for the following more explicit definition. \begin{code} def processData(using async: Async) = val file = File("~/some/path") readDataEventually(file)(using async) \end{code}
+A common issue with traditional capabilities is that threading them through every call site that needs them quickly becomes tedious.
+Scala~3 addresses this by allowing capabilities (and other values) to be passed implicitly~\cite{DBLP:journals/pacmpl/OderskyBLBMS18}, expressed through \lstinline|using| clauses.
+The following method, for example, calls \lstinline|readDataEventually| without having to pass the parameter \lstinline|async| explicitly: \begin{code} def processData(using Async) = val file = File("~/some/path") readDataEventually(file) \end{code} Since the parameter is not mentioned, we also do not need a name for it in its definition.
+The method above is therefore a convenient shorthand for the more explicit definition: \begin{code} def processData(using async: Async) = val file = File("~/some/path") readDataEventually(file)(using async) \end{code}